CSE321-Fall2021/cse321-portfolio-aschick440/Project 3/README.md

 --------------------
 Getting Started
 --------------------
-Connect the Nucleo to your computer using the USB.
-Determine where the 5 humidity sensors will be placed.
-Place the sensors in those rooms and use jumper wires to attach them to port: **PLACEHOLDER**, pins: **PLACEHOLDER** on the microcontroller.
-Setup the keypad by plugging in the 4 column wires to port: **PLACEHOLDER**, pins: **PLACEHOLDER** and the 4 row wires to port: **PLACEHOLDER**, pins: **PLACEHOLDER**.
-Then connect the LCD to Vcc, gnd, SCL, and SCA on the microcontroller. **PLACEHOLDER FOR ATTACHING THE DOT MATRIX ARRAY AND BUZZER.** Run the program.
-The LCD will give a prompt to enter the locations zip-code.
-Then it will prompt the user to input the relative locations of each DTH11 sensor.
-Now the dot matrix will go through an initialization phase to compute the mapping.
-Followed by grabbing current weather data from the weather API.
-The humidity sensor should be fully operational at this time.
+* Connect the Nucleo to your computer using the USB.
+* Connect 3.3V or 5V to the + terminal on the breadboard
+* Connect gnd to the - terminal on the breadboard
+* Keypad :
+* subset col1 -> PE_6
+* Clean build and run

+---
+**NOTE**

+If all the lights on the dot matrix light up when the program starts running, unplug the usb and plug it back in

+---

 --------------------
 p1_code_provided.cpp: